nishnik/nishnik.github.io/_posts/2016-5-23-Community-Bonding-Period.md

 I have been alloted [Isuru Fernando](https://github.com/isuruf), [Thilina Rathnayake](https://github.com/thilinarmtb), [Sumith](https://github.com/Sumith1896) and [Ondřej Čertík](https://github.com/certik) as mentors.<br/>
 The SymEngine community is very fast in reachability.
-We had a discussion on [gitter channel of SymEngine](https://gitter.im/symengine/symengine), about the proceedings of our Proposal.
+We had a discussion on [gitter channel of SymEngine](https://gitter.im/symengine/symengine), about the proceedings of our Proposals.
 As SymEngine has an implementaion of sparse polynomials, I will be working on changing them to Finite Fields.
-Like:
+Like:<br/><br/>
 ```
 GaloisField::GaloisField(std::map<unsigned, int> &dict, unsigned modulo) : modulo_(modulo)
 {